adarshkumarsingh83/kubernetes/APPLICATIONS/springboot-k8-ngnix-elastic-logstash-kibina/README.md

 ### To Check elasic is getting index data or not
-* kubectl --namespace=default port-forward svc/elasticsearch 9200:9200
+* kubectl --namespace=logging port-forward svc/elasticsearch 9200:9200
 * `http://localhost:9200/`

 ### To list the index